 Cortadito vs Cafecito

-Cortadito may be new coffee to you, but Cortado is a highly consumed drink worldwide.
+Cortadito may be new to you, but Cortado is a widely consumed drink worldwide.
 In reality, Cortado and Cortadito are almost the same drinks.
 Cuban calls Cortado as Cortadito.

 Cortado and Cortadito have an equal volume of milk and coffee.
-In Cortado, steam the milk and add an espresso shot to it.
+In Cortado, steam the milk and add an espresso shot.
 There is no milk foam or froth in it.

 Cortadito and cortado have the same brewing process.
 So you can order Cortado when you crave Cortadito.
 Also, you can customize both drinks if you are at home.

-Flat white uses more milk than Cortadito coffee.
-Even though both drinks are sweet and intense, the amount of milk differentiates the two beverages.
+A flat white uses more milk than a cortado.
+Although both drinks are sweet and intense, the amount of milk sets them apart.

 Flat white, a popular flavor, has 2/3 of milk and one espresso shot.
 Flat white also comes with latte art at the top.
 In contrast, for Cortadito, you don’t need foam milk.